Zach31224/startup/README.md

 - [x] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### 🚀 Elevator Pitch
-Pythings is a web platform where users solve visual puzzles and create art by writing Python code, allowing people to learn python in a fun environment.
-You can play games, make art, and even compete with friends.
-There is also a tutorial to get you set up with the basics.
+Pythings is an interactive web platform where users learn Python by solving coding challenges ranging from beginner to advanced difficulty.
+Write code in a real-time editor, get instant feedback on your solutions, compete on a global leaderboard, and create your own challenges to share with the community.
+Whether you're just starting out or sharpening your skills, Pythings makes learning Python engaging and competitive!

 ### Design